 Gain MOC Part 2 points by participating in two convenient Maintenance of Certification (MOC) opportunities:

-- MOC Learning Session on Saturday, May 4, at 11:45 AM - At the conclusion of this popular session, participants can submit their answers to the ABP MOC for scoring to receive 10 MOC Part 2 points.
-The fee is $50, and advanced registration is required.
+- MOC Learning Session on Saturday, May 4, at 11:45 am — At the conclusion of this popular session, participants can submit their answers to the ABP MOC for scoring to receive 10 MOC Part 2 points.
+The fee is $50 and advance registration is required.

 COG and ASH Sessions